Gendoria/command-queue-bundle/README.md

 and / or interfaces come onto play, it becomes more complex and harder to tell.
 We advise to use routing on most child classes, using wildcards, and not to create routing for base classes / interfaces, unless absolutely necessary.

+### Send drivers

+Bundle can use arbitrary transportation mechanisms to send commands to command processors.
+These mechanisms are called 'send drivers'.

+By default, bundle provides only direct processing driver service.
+It executes command right after it is send, on same process as sender.
+It does not serialize command prior sending, so no serialization configuration is needed.

+Other send drivers (eg. one using RabbitMQ queue mechanism) are provided by separate bundles.

 ### Queue managers